 Commemorations

-Each year, the Dutch war cemeteries in Indonesia become the setting for three key commemorations.
+Each year, the Netherlands war cemeteries in Indonesia become the setting for three key commemorations.
 These ceremonies, thoughtfully organised by the Netherlands Defence Attaché’s Office in close collaboration with the Netherlands Embassy in Indonesia, serve as a bridge between past and present.
 Our collaborative efforts reflect a shared dedication to honour and remember, and to learn from the stories of those who rest here, ensuring their legacies continue to inspire future generations.

 27 FEBRUARY